azat-co/practicalnode/chapter10/chapter10.md

 Grunt is a Node.js-based task runner.
 It performs compilations, minifications, linting, unit testing, and other important tasks for automation.

-Install Grunt globally with NPM:
+Install Grunt globally with npm:

     $ npm install -g grunt-cli